sgamon/axios-mock-demo/README.md

 If we have set the config to true, we will apply the mocks.
 Otherwise, calls will pass through to axios.
 This enables us to use the same code for both dev and deploy.
-Jus the wiggle the config setting accordingly.
+Just wiggle the config setting accordingly.